 In Part 3 of this series, we will discuss some of the most successful website and app accessibility lawsuits against businesses, and how the ADA’s ability to govern all aspects of websites and apps is increasing every year/few months.

 If you have already received an ADA website demand letter or lawsuit or have any questions about ADA obligations and how they affect your company’s website, please contact AlvaradoSmith business attorney Monisha Coelho at firstname.lastname@example.org or 213.229.2400.

-Monisha Coelho represents clients – from startups to multinational corporations – in commercial and corporate matters and litigation before state and federal courts.
-Monisha advises companies on CCPA and CPRA compliance, enforcement, risk mitigation, and litigation.
-She is licensed to practice law in India and advises clients on cross-border US-India business transactions, litigation, and data privacy matters.
+Monisha Coelho represents clients – from startups to multinational corporations – in business and real estate disputes before state and federal courts.
+Monisha also advises companies on ADA compliance.
+She has litigated ADA discrimination cases, including class actions, before federal courts, state courts, and administrative tribunals.
+She has provided trainings on disability discrimination issues to lawyers, judges, social workers, and law students.
+She is licensed to practice law in India and represents clients in a wide range of cross-border US-India business and technology legal matters.